 Battery storage rooms are also known to be the sources of chemical hazards, and are best secured with authorised access.
 While it is important to ensure the storage areas are well-ventilated, regular maintenance helps detect units that need replacements, recharging or address gas, caustic or acid leaks common in batteries.

-Use of PPEs is mandatory when working in a substation.
-Flame retardant/ arc-rated/ chemical resistant clothing, gloves, safety glasses, shields, face masks, hard hats, and steel-toed shoes must be an integral part of the PPE collection made available for workers.
+Use of PPEs, including arc flash PPE, is mandatory when working in a substation.
+Flame retardant and arc-rated clothing, gloves, safety glasses, shields, face masks, hard hats, and steel-toed shoes must be an integral part of the PPE collection made available for workers.

 The infrastructure on the other hand must house gas detectors, scaffoldings, and rescue equipment to assure the safety of the occupants.